pdh11/cotton/cotton-usb-host/README.md

 ## A no-std, no-alloc USB host stack for embedded devices

-This crate enables the USB host-controller peripheral on the RP2040 microcontroller, allowing USB devices (memory sticks, keyboards, hubs, etc.) to be connected directly to the RP2040 and controlled by it.
+This crate enables the USB host-controller peripheral on the RP2040 and RP2350 microcontrollers, allowing USB devices (memory sticks, keyboards, hubs, etc.) to be connected directly to the RP2040/2350 and controlled by it.

 USB operation is _asynchronous_ and so this crate is suited for use with embedded asynchronous executors such as